maflaven/NEBULR/README.md

 there will be a SearchShow composite view containing a SearchMap view (using the Google Maps API), a SearchForm view that filters out missions by date and compensation, and a MissionsIndex composite view of the search results.
+I will implement updateable search results via the filters view and via reorienting the SearchMap view.
+SearchShow will have to combine the filter form data with the extent of the map to constrain the results appropriately.

 [Details][phase-three]